baby's tongue, silicone finger brush, clean tongue, candidiasis

 3. Take a clean gauze piece or a cotton cloth and wrap it around your finger.
 You can also use a silicone finger brush.

-6. Rub your finger with minimal pressure in circular motion over the tongue to remove any white deposits that could be the milk.
+6. Rub your finger with minimal pressure in a circular motion over the tongue to remove any white deposits that could be milk.

 baby's tongue, silicone finger brush